EhtishamAhmed11/EhtishamAhmed11/README.md

 ---

 Software Engineering student with a strong focus on backend development.
 I build systems involving background workers, job schedulers, payment reconciliation, and event-driven architecture using Node.js and PostgreSQL.
-I started my journey like most students do — HTML, CSS, JavaScript, then the MERN stack.
+I started my journey like most students do; HTML, CSS, JavaScript, then the MERN stack.
 I built basic applications, CRUD apps with authentication, and thought that was the full picture.
 Then I discovered it wasn't.
-That's when my interest shifted to the backend — not just building APIs, but understanding what happens when they break.
+That's when my interest shifted to the backend, not just building APIs, but understanding what happens when they break.
 How do applications scale?
 How do they handle failure at 100,000 or 1 million daily active users?
 How do you guarantee a payment isn't lost when a server crashes mid-request?
 I'm still learning.
 But I'm building while I learn.
 ---